eigerco/polka-storage/rfcs/002-retrieval-subsystem.md

 1. Bitswap is widely implemented, including in Rust, making it a practical choice for quick implementation in a proof-of-concept (POC).
-2. GraphSync offers more efficient graph synchronization and selective data retrieval, which could be beneficial for larger files.
+2. GraphSync offers more efficient graph synchronization and selective data retrieval, which could be beneficial for larger files, but currently there is no good enough implementation in Rust.

 For the immediate future and POC development, implementing Bitswap appears to be the most pragmatic approach due to its existing Rust implementation and